 The Bermuda Bar is regulated by the Bermuda Bar Act 1974 and its governing body is the Bermuda Bar Association.
 The Bermuda Bar follows many of the traditions of the English Bar and adopts a similarly stringent Code of Professional Conduct.
-However, unlike England (which still maintains a distinction between barristers and solicitors) there is a fused legal profession in Bermuda similar to that in Canada and some Australian jurisdictions.
+However, unlike England (which still maintains a distinction between barristers and solicitors) there is a fused legal profession in Bermuda similar to Canada and some Australian jurisdictions.
 All lawyers admitted to practice in Bermuda (called "Barristers and Attorneys of the Supreme Court of Bermuda") have the right of audience before the Bermuda courts.
-The Bermuda Bar comprises Bermudian lawyers who have met certain minimum qualification and training requirements, and lawyers from Commonwealth jurisdictions who have been approved by the Bar Association for the grant of the right to work in Bermuda.
+The Bermuda Bar comprises Bermudian lawyers who have met certain minimum qualification and training requirements, and lawyers from Commonwealth jurisdictions of at least three years post-qualified experience.
 English Queen's Counsel are admitted to practice at the Bermuda Bar on a temporary basis in individual and appropriate cases.

 No requirements exist in relation to foreign lawyers appearing on behalf of a party in arbitration proceedings being conducted in accordance with the UNCITRAL Model Law in Bermuda.
-Any duly qualified legal practitioner who has been instructed by a party to represent him in the arbitration can participate in international commercial arbitration proceedings in Bermuda.
-If the party to the arbitration chooses, he can also be represented by a layperson.
+Any duly qualified legal practitioner can represent a party to arbitration proceedings of that party's choice.
+If the party to the arbitration chooses, he can be represented by a layperson.